YunusEmreAlps/Nar/README.md

 ![Configuration Server Spring Initializr](docs/assets/configuration-server.png)
 ![API Gateway Spring Initializr](docs/assets/api-gateway.png)

-Please refer to the [ARCHITECTURE.md](docs/ARCHITECTURE.md) for more details on the project architecture.
+> **Note**: The above diagram is a simplified representation of the project structure.
+Each service (discovery-server, config-server, api-gateway) is a separate Spring Boot application with its own main class and resources.
+For more details, please refer to the [ARCHITECTURE.md](docs/ARCHITECTURE.md) document.

 ---